tobi-ademola/drive-clone/README.md

 ## Notes from 21-04-2025

-- [x] Change Folders to link components, remove all clident state
+- [x] Change Folders to link components, remove all client state
 - [x] Clean up the database and data fetching pattern
 - [ ] Real homepage